alvarokramer/CSharp-Features/README.md

 }
 ```

-And in both cases, the object initializer remais the same:
+Then the object initializer can be used like this:

 ``` csharp
 var dimension = new Dimension() { Width = 10, Height = 10 };